gengstrand/clojure-news-feed/client/mobile/feed/src/pages/outbound-create/README.md

-# Item Create
+# Outbound Create

-The Item Create Page creates new instances of `Item`, and will most commonly be used in a modal window to be presented by `ListMasterPage`.
+The Outbound Create Page creates new instances of Outbound news feed items, and will most commonly be used in a modal window to be presented by `ListMasterPage`.